-In order to be levied the corporate tax, a New Zealand company is required to file tax returns which establish the amount of money which will be taxed.
-In order to do that, the company representatives are required to file annual tax returns which indicate the income earned by the business during the financial year.
+Companies are required to file tax returns so that the New Zealand corporate tax rate can be levied on their income.
+In order to do that, a New Zealand company is required to file tax returns which establish the amount of money which will be taxed.
+The company representatives are required to file annual tax returns which indicate the income earned by the business during the financial year.

 The corporate tax returns must be filed according to the following calendar:

 - the fiscal year ends on March 31st for the previous year in which the income was generated;